praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ## Companies

-In [!DNL Launch], there is a 1:1 relationship between your company and your [!DNL Experience Cloud] organizations.
+In [!DNL Adobe Experience Platform Launch], there is a 1:1 relationship between your company and your [!DNL Experience Cloud] organizations.
 Companies may contain any number properties.
 Each individual property can be deployed on any number of sites and apps depending on your needs.

 Some customers one property that controls many sites and apps.
 Some have one property for each.